markshust/docker-magento/README.md

 bin/mysql
 ```

-You can use the `bin/mysql` script to import a database, for example a file stored in your local host directory at `backups/magento.sql`:
+You can use the `bin/mysql` script to import a database, for example a file stored in your local host directory at `magento.sql`:

 ```
-bin/mysql < backups/magento.sql
+bin/mysql < magento.sql
 ```

 You also can use `bin/mysqldump` to export the database.
-The file will appear in your local host directory at `backups/magento.sql`:
+The file will appear in your local host directory at `magento.sql`:

 ```
-bin/mysqldump > backups/magento.sql
+bin/mysqldump > magento.sql
 ```

 > Getting an "Access denied, you need (at least one of) the SUPER privilege(s) for this operation." message when running one of the above lines?
 Try running it as root with: